 - Complete the Competition Results Form from the AFA website. - Email results within 48 hours including placing, fastest & seed times to the AFA webmaster points@flyball.org.au email address plus photos if available. - Download the latest version of the Title Points Workbook from AFA website. - Complete Points workbook as per official timesheets and then email to points@flyball.org.au.
-If the file is larger than 1MB in size then email the points address and request to be linked to the shared AFA Dropbox folder where the file can be uploaded to.
+If the file is larger than 1MB then email the points address and request to be linked to the shared AFA Dropbox folder where the file can be uploaded to.
 You will need to load the Dropbox onto your computer to access this.
 The title points workbook needs to be sent within 14 days of your competition.
 Failure to do so will result in a fine for your club.
-The longer you leave it the larger the fine will be - Forward paper copy of the competition results form, original timesheets, original entry forms any other incident report, Honorary Member form and EJS levy to the AFA PO Box within 14 days.
-You should keep a copy of the paperwork that is sent to the AFA in case the originals are lost in the mail & as a reference for any missing points queries you may receive. - Send post event news releases - Thank you letter to sponsor
+The longer you leave it the larger the fine will be - Send post event news releases - Thank you letter to sponsor

-Guideline 2 - Competition Committee
+Guideline 2 - Race Meeting Committee

-- (a) Competition Chairperson: The Competition Chairperson has the overall responsibility for the proper planning management, conducting and reporting of the competition.
-The Competition Chairperson shall act as the liaison for the club/organisation.
-The Committee Chairperson shall ascertain the requirements such as insurance, rentals, schedu2les, concessions, protest etc. - (b) Entries; The Entries Chairperson shall be responsible for entries and questions the entrants might have. - (c) Grounds: The Grounds Chairperson shall be responsible for the proper layout of the competition ring, setting up and dismantling the equipment, traffic flow, crowd control, parking securing the necessary equipment, cleaning up during and following the competition. - (d) Trophies: The Trophy Chairperson is responsible for acquiring trophies, ribbons and/or other prizes, setting up the trophy table and putting together a list of trophies and/or other prizes. - (e) Hospitality: The Hospitality Chairperson is responsible for the planning of any luncheons, transportation, lodging, refreshments, banquets, directions, local points of interest, camping and picnic facilities etc. - (f) Publicity: The Publicity Chairperson shall arrange and distribute all publicity, advertising, press releases etc. - (g) Judges, Stewards and Timekeepers: Judge and Steward selection, confirmations, travel arrangements and lodging shall be the responsibility of the Judge Chairperson.
+- (a) Race Meeting Chairperson: The Chairperson has the overall responsibility for the proper planning management, conducting and reporting of the event.
+The Chairperson shall act as the liaison for the club/organisation.
+The Chairperson shall ascertain the requirements such as insurance, rentals, schedules, concessions, protest etc. - (b) Entries; The Entries Chairperson shall be responsible for entries and questions the entrants might have. - (c) Grounds: The Grounds Chairperson shall be responsible for the proper layout of the competition ring, setting up and dismantling the equipment, traffic flow, crowd control, parking securing the necessary equipment, cleaning up during and following the competition. - (d) Trophies: The Trophy Chairperson is responsible for acquiring trophies, ribbons and/or other prizes, setting up the trophy table and putting together a list of trophies and/or other prizes. - (e) Hospitality: The Hospitality Chairperson is responsible for the planning of any luncheons, transportation, lodging, refreshments, banquets, directions, local points of interest, camping and picnic facilities etc. - (f) Publicity: The Publicity Chairperson shall arrange and distribute all publicity, advertising, press releases etc. - (g) Judges, Stewards and Timekeepers: Judge and Steward selection, confirmations, travel arrangements and lodging shall be the responsibility of the Judge Chairperson.
 Guidelines for Competition Committees. - (h) Admission: If there is an admission charge to the event, an individual shall be responsible for advance ticket sale and/or distribution of free passes to competitors and gate admission. - (i) Public Address: Flyball is a spectator sport.
 As such, it is important to announce races, explain the sport and announce times. - (j) Having a photographer available and raffles, catalogues and other special events that generate income or that add to the success of the competition that are not in any way prejudicial to the best interest of the sport of Flyball may be considered